-Wales & Cherries' Brooks battling cancer
+Wales and Cherries' Brooks has cancer

 Wales and Bournemouth midfielder David Brooks has revealed he has been diagnosed with cancer.

-The 24-year-old said he has been diagnosed with Stage 2 Hodgkin lymphoma but that "the prognosis is a positive one" and will start treament next week.
+The 24-year-old said he has Stage 2 Hodgkin lymphoma but that "the prognosis is a positive one" and will start treatment next week.

 Brooks, who has won 21 Wales caps, was on international duty last week and credits the Wales medical team for helping detect the illness.